Tips for selling your home in a buyer’s market

-If you need a really quick sale, your agent can advise you on how much to reduce your price to help you sell faster.
+If you are looking for a quick sale, your agent can advise you on where to pitch the asking price to help you sell faster.

 Give your estate agent plenty of detail

 Is there anything unique about it?
-What were you looking for when you found your property, and what do you love about living there?
+What were you looking for when you found your property?
+What do you love about living there?
 Is it the natural light, the garden, the cottage feel, the spacious living room?

-Give them an extensive tour, so that you feel they know your home as well as they possibly can before they start selling it for you.
+Give the agent an extensive tour, so that you feel they know your home as well as they possibly can before they start selling it for you.